lelutin/scout/README.md

 Current actions make it possible to list note names, display note contents, search for text inside notes and to delete notes.

+# Requirements

+To run scout, you need to have two python packages:

+ * setuptools: so that actions can plugin to the right script entry point
+ * dbus-python: this is how scout talks to Tomboy/Gnote

+You will also need to have libdbus installed before those python libraries in order for the dbus-python library to be useful.
+In theory, though if you have already installed Tomboy or Gnote beforehand you should already have this library on your system.

+Finally, you also need your note application to be running, otherwise you might be getting errors about the dbus interface being inexistant.

+## Using pip

+The `requirements.txt` file can be used to install libraries with versions that were tested during development:

+    $ pip install -r requirements.txt

+## Using distro packages

+An alternative to the method above is to install the requirements with distribution packages.
+In Debian you could use the following command:

+    # apt-get install python-setuptools python-dbus

+On Fedora or Centos, use the following:

+    # yum install python-setuptools dbus-python

 # Installing

 ## From source

-To install scout from the source archive, use the setuptools installer:
+To install scout from the source archive, you can use pip inside the source
+archive:

+    scout$ sudo pip install .

+You can also build a binary distribution and then install from this file:

+    scout$ python setup.py bdist_wheel
-    scout$ sudo python setup.py install
+    scout$ sudo pip install build/scout*.whl

 To see a short summary of what has changed between versions, consult the [changelog wiki page][ChangeLog].

-## Requirements

-To run scout, you need to have setuptools so that actions can plugin to the right script entry point, and dbus-python installed.
-On Debian or Ubuntu, use the following command:

-    # apt-get install python-dbus

-On Fedora or Centos, use the following:

-    # yum install dbus-python

 # Use